madelinezug/5CMenuTutorial/README.md

     }
 ```

-We also need to handle selection:
+We also need to tell our app what to do when a dining hall is selected:

 ```Swift
     override func tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath) {